AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 // {name: "Asafa Powell", race: "100m dash", place: 3}]
 ```

-In this example, we are using the `map` function to iterate over the array `runners`.
-The first argument is the current item in the array and the `i` is the index of it.
+In this example, we're using the `map` function to iterate over the array `runners`.
+The first argument is the current item in the array, and the `i` is the index of it.
 For each item in the array we are then adding into `results` an Object containing the properties `name`, `race`, and `place`.

-To tell `JavaScript` what's inside the curly braces is an **object literal** we want to implicitly return, we need to wrap everything inside parenthesis.
+To tell `JavaScript` what's inside the curly braces is an **object literal** we want to implicitly return,  so we need to wrap everything inside parentheses.
+Writing `race` or `race: race` is the same.

 Writing `race` or `race: race` is the same.